AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-rootpath.md

 ## Default {#section-7d66ff9a3d7a4e3b834769269cb01f4f}

 Inherited from `default::RootPath` if not defined.
-If defined but empty, will not contribute to the source file root path.
+If defined but empty, it does not contribute to the source file root path.

 ## See also {#section-6bf4ffc4987843a9a2dbe81b43076437}